andygeorge/injection/README.md

 # Injection

-Injection is a simple Python3 utility that consumes and processes [Ignition](https://coreos.github.io/ignition/) configs and writes out directories, files, and systemd units (and optionally enables/starts them!) on an **already-running host**, differing from Ignition, which is only intended to configure immutable hosts on first boot.
+Injection is a simple Python3 utility that consumes and processes [Ignition](https://coreos.github.io/ignition/) configs and writes out directories, files, and systemd units (and optionally enables/starts them!) on an **already-running Linux host**, differing from Ignition, which is only intended to configure immutable Fedora/RedHat CoreOS hosts on first boot.

 In conjunction with [Butane](https://coreos.github.io/butane/), this allows you to build human-readable configuration files that can be used to easily (re)configure existing hosts.